rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 It's worth noting that each search did not include quotation marks; this means that my searches were not for the exact phrases _human gene editing survey_ or _attitudes towards human gene-editing_ (e.g., "attitudes toward human gene-editing" means I searched [attitudes toward human gene-editing] not ["attitudes toward human gene-editing"]).

 I conducted my searches during the first 15 days of May 2022.
-Ideally, I would search for all of the terms in the Search Terms list on all of the following platforms - Google Scholar, CrossRef, OpenAlex, and Google - but this, presently, is not something I want to do and is something that I believe is not necessary, given how what reports I've covered thus far.
+Ideally, I would search for all of the terms in the Search Terms list on all of the following platforms - Google Scholar, CrossRef, OpenAlex, and Google - but this, presently, is not something I want to do and is something that I believe is not necessary, given that the number of reports I've covered thus far is in line with the scope of this essay.

 There were many duplicates between searches; I tried not to list any search result twice.